MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/storage/azure-storage.md

 ---
 title: "Storing and Accessing Data in Azure Storage"
 description: "Azure Storage is a scalable cloud storage solution that can be used to store unstructured, and structured data.
-This article demonstrates how to use Xamarin.Forms to store text and binary data in Azure Storage, and how to access the data." ms.prod: xamarin ms.assetid: 5B10D37B-839B-4CD0-9C65-91014A93F3EB ms.technology: xamarin-forms
+This article explains how to use Xamarin.Forms to store text and binary data in Azure Storage, and how to access the data." ms.prod: xamarin ms.assetid: 5B10D37B-839B-4CD0-9C65-91014A93F3EB ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 06/16/2017
+ms.date: 12/28/2018
 ---

 # Storing and Accessing Data in Azure Storage